TaliaSeada/Ex3_OOP/README.md

 # Third Assignment - OOP Course
-## Credits:
-This Project made by: Talia Seada (ID: 211551601) and Lior Breitman (ID: 212733257). <br>
-__NOTE:__ In this projects the group members used "Code With Me" in the Pycharm workspace, so most of the commits are from one main computer, while all the members were working on the project together.
 ## Intro:
 This is the 4th assignment on our OOP course as part of our B.sc in computer science In this assignment, we were asked to implement 3 graph theory algorithms: TSP, shortest path, and Center Point